-However, there are advantages to the choice of one name over another.
-Generally, the more descriptive a name or mark is of the goods and/or services to which it is to be applied the less marketing and education of the consumer needs to be done but the more difficult it may be to register the trade mark.
+Although, in general, anything can be registered as a trade mark, there are some that will not be allowed without the consent of the owner (the Olympic symbol, certain royal ciphers etc.).
+There are advantages to the choice of one name over another.
+Generally, the more descriptive a name or mark is of the goods and/or services to which it is to be applied, the less education of the consumer (and marketing communications) needs to be undertaken, but the more difficult it may be to register the trade mark.
 However, the cost of choosing a less descriptive trade mark is that marketing effort will need to be expended on educating the customer that this trade mark, in particular, identifies goods as coming from one particular enterprise.

 After selecting your trade mark for use, it is important to protect the mark by registering it.
 There are several practical business advantages of registration and also several important legal advantages.
 One of the business advantages is that trade mark registrations can be used as negotiating tools in business deals.
 They facilitate licensing, franchising and transfer of ownership.
 That said, without a registration proving the existence and ownership of the mark, a lawyer (acting on behalf of the other party) would be hard pressed to recommend to his client that any transaction to purchase that mark should proceed.

 Another important business advantage of trade mark registration is that it can actually increase the value of a business for potential investors, lenders, public offerings, etc. This is because registration renders a company’s trade marks as “quantifiable” assets of the business.
 A registration enables the owner to show, as part of the value of his business, the goodwill resulting from advertising and promotional expenditures.
-Accountants have formulae they use to quantify the goodwill of a trade mark resulting from its use and promotion.
-Thus, expenses associated with advertising and promoting a mark translate not only into increased sales, but also into increased worth of the company – all for the minimal investment in the cost of filing a trade mark application and obtaining a registration.
+Accountants have criteria they use to quantify the goodwill of a trade mark resulting from its use and promotion.
+Thus, expenses associated with advertising and promoting a mark translate not only into increased sales, but also into increased worth of the company; all for the minimal investment in the cost of filing a trade mark application and obtaining a registration.